If you are on the lookout for an all-around family dog, look no further!

-As mentioned above, the Newfoundland is known for his gentleness.
+As mentioned above, Newfoundland is known for its gentleness.

-Made popular by Nana, the fictional Newfoundland in Peter Pan, this breed is known for his babysitting tendencies.
+Made popular by Nana, the fictional Newfoundland in Peter Pan, this breed is known for its babysitting tendencies.

 A mature Newfie will not be fazed by rambunctious children.

-It doesn’t matter if it’s a wailing baby or toddlers trying to ride him like a horse.
+It doesn’t matter if it’s a wailing baby or toddler trying to ride him like a horse.

 Your pup will take it all in stride and do his level best to keep everyone safe and happy.